 Posts of year 2010

 Over a decade ago I was making my thesis project about dynamic modeling of 3D buildings in urban environments.
-Me and a friend were taking photographs of buildings in central Gothenburg to use them as textures in a custom engine written in C++.
-The available data consisted only of ground-level coordinates, not heights or textures.
+Me and a friend were taking photographs of buildings in central Gothenburg to use them as textures in a custom rendering engine written in C++.

 In this age of high-level computing it’s quite easy to ignore the basic building blocks.
 You don’t have to understand the difference between float and double as long as you know your DRY and KISS, right?
 Not quite.
 There is a ton of things that can go bump in the night if you don’t watch your step.

-Per Hagman is probably best known for his debut book Cigarett from 1991 where he managed to achieve some sort of cult status among many people.
-This book tells the tale of a young man trying to find his place in a world full of hangovers, decadence and broken dreams.
+Swedish author Per Hagman is probably best known for his debut book Cigarett from 1991, where he managed to achieve some sort of cult status among many people.
+His latest book tells the tale of a young man trying to find his place in a world full of hangovers, decadence and broken dreams.

 When I was a kid, I saw Star Wars episode 4 and was really impressed with the special effects.
-I wondered how they made those cool lightsabers and spaceships.
-Some years later in 1987 I saw the movie Aliens by Ridley Scott and the aliens seemed disturbingly real.
-That was probably the last time it happened, so I guess that movie set a standard within me.
+Several years later in 1987 I saw the movie Aliens by Ridley Scott and the aliens seemed disturbingly real.
+That was probably the last time it happened, so I guess those movies set a standard within me.